 Two weeks is barely enough time to thoroughly explore your hometown, let alone a place as fascinating as New Zealand.
 For adventurers on a tight time-budget, this 15-day trip wraps up the must-sees of both islands with a nice little bow.
-Check out the Coromandel’s gorgeous beaches, hang with the Maori in a traditional village, walk the beaches of Kaikoura and get your adrenaline fix in Queenstown.
-Consider this your New Zealand starter’s kit.
+Check out the Coromandel Peninsula’s gorgeous beaches, hang with the Maori in a traditional village, and get your adrenaline fix in Queenstown.
+Consider this your New Zealand starter kit.

-Local Living: Maori Village Visit with Overnight, Rotorua.
+Your Discover Moment: Queenstown.
 Coromandel Peninsula visit.
 Cathedral Cove visit.
-Hot Water Beach stop.
 Orientation walk in Wellington.
-Beach time in Kaikoura.
 Wine tasting.
-Scenic drive through Arthur’s Pass.
-Fiordland NP visit.
-Milford Sound overnight boat excursion (seasonal; May through September will be a day cruise).
-Mt Cook NP visit with hiking opportunity (weather permitting).
-Mt Cook NP Visitor’s Centre visit.
+Fiordland National Park visit.
+Doubtful Sound day cruise.
+Aoraki/Mt Cook National Park visit with hiking opportunity (weather permitting).
+Aoraki/Mt Cook National Park Visitor’s Centre visit.
+Free time in Rotorua, Wellington, Franz Josef, and Queenstown.
 All transport between destinations and to/from included activities.

-Check out Hot Water Beach, feast on a hangi in a Maori village, let loose in Queenstown, cruise around the fiords of Milford Sound, travel a scenic rail route
+Check out Hot Water Beach, feast on a hangi in a Maori village, let loose in Queenstown, cruise around the fjords of Doubtful Sound

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.